EDUCBA

 Function Arguments Example 2-4

-It results or returns the value 21.
+It results in or returns the value 21.

 COMBIN Example 2-5

-21 below mentioned combination is possible.
+21 below-mentioned combination is possible.

 COMBIN Example 2-6